These are the best games available on the Oculus Quest 2

 Giving target practice a whole new name (and a theme song)

-When Audica was first announced in early 2019, my first thought was "Sweet!
+When Audica was first announced in early 2019, my first thought was, "Sweet!
 Beat Saber with guns!"
-Turns out that's not a really accurate description, as it stands wholly on its own as a game that defines the "rhythm shooter" genre.
-After all, developer Harmonix is responsible for creating Guitar Hero, Rock Band, Dance Central, and many, many more music games.
+Turns out, that's not a really accurate description, as it stands wholly on its own as a game that defines the "rhythm shooter" genre.
+After all, developer Harmonix is responsible for creating Guitar Hero, Rock Band, Dance Central, and many more music games.

 So what makes Audica so good?
 Think of it as the ultimate target practice game, but one where the targets appear to the beat of dozens of killer songs.
 Watching the trailer above will give you a cursory glance at just how badass playing Audica will make you feel.
 That's particularly true of the hardest two difficulty levels, which will challenge not just your speed and your aim, but also your rhythm and your ability to multitask like never before.